face-hh/griddycode/README.md

 ## 🐛 Current bugs/needed features:
 ### HIGH PRIORITY
-- To apply changes to the settings (i.e. adding a new setting), it's required to delete your save data;
-- The `VHS & CRT` shader, on certain themes (One Dark Pro, etc.), becomes completely white.
+- The `VHS & CRT` shader, on certain themes (One Dark Pro, GitHub Light, etc.), becomes completely white.
 Works good on GitHub Dark;
 - Light modes get affected by *glow*, while dark modes seem fine.
+- Disabling music is buggy, it can still play on restart.

 ### MEDIUM PRIORITY
 - An option in the settings menu (`CTRL` + `,`) to change the font;